WokLibCodeClub/.github/profile/README.md

 Please try to arrive a little bit before 11.45am so that you have time to get logged in and be ready to start at 11.45am. **MAKE SURE YOU KNOW THE PASSWORD FOR YOUR ACCOUNT!!!!**

+#### For Python beginners, or those with only a little experience of Python

+We will be teaching a beginner course over the next four sessions which will take in the basic commands, and cover different types of Python objects.
+It will also include some graphics coding where we programme Python turtles to move around the screen.

+At the end of each session we will post a link to the code written during the session on this web page.

 #### Projects for those who are already familiar with the basic Python commands

 We recommend you try one or other of these two projects from the Raspberry Pi Code Club website: